Employers are offering creative perks to attract and retain today’s workers.

-More than half (55 percent) of U.S. employees default to their current benefit coverage for the coming year, instead of actively reassessing their plan options, according to a 2012 survey by HR consultancy Aon Hewitt.
+More than half (55 percent) of U.S. employees default to their current benefit coverage for the coming year, instead of actively reassessing their plan options, according to research by consultancy Aon Hewitt.
 What many workers do not realize is that the old selection may not be the best option.

-“It is easy to fall back on the status quo and assume that your 2012 benefits choices will continue to meet your needs in 2013,” said Craig Rosenberg, Aon Hewitt’s national leader for health and welfare benefits administration, in a media statement.
+“It is easy to fall back on the status quo and assume that this year's benefits choices will continue to meet your needs next year,” said Craig Rosenberg, Aon Hewitt’s national leader for health and welfare benefits administration.
 “But changes to family health care needs, employer plan offerings and costs make it important for workers to reevaluate their selections every year.”

-Under the Patient Protection and Affordable Care Act (PPACA), employees will haveaccess to Summary of Benefits and Coverage (SBC) statements that provide a standardized overview of health plan coverage features, such as co-insurance, deductibles and examples of out-of-pocket costs related to having a child and managing Type 2 diabetes.
+Under the Affordable Care Act (ACA), employees will have access to Summary of Benefits and Coverage (SBC) statements that provide a standardized overview of health plan coverage features, such as co-insurance, deductibles and examples of out-of-pocket costs related to having a child and managing Type 2 diabetes.
 For workers at most large employers that provide decision support tools, SBCs will serve primarily as a supplement.
-For those employees at smaller companies, SBCs may provide new information that will be helpful in selecting coverage for 2013.
+For those employees at smaller companies, SBCs may provide new information that will be helpful in selecting coverage for next year.

-Those that have a health reimbursement arrangement (HRA) or health savings account (HSA) should determine what remaining balance they might have to apply to 2013 expenses, even though amounts in HSAs always—and HRAs typically—roll over from year to year.
+Those that have a health reimbursement arrangement (HRA) or health savings account (HSA) should determine what remaining balance they might have to apply to next year's expenses, even though amounts in HSAs always—and HRAs typically—roll over from year to year.

 CDHPs may be available at a lower cost than other coverage; however, employees should consider how much they will spend out of pocket—for example, before meeting their deductible.
 In the case of CDHPs offered with an HSA, the deductible may be higher than they have experienced in the past.
 Employees should understand how the accounts work.
 Key messages for employees include the following: